nerdingitout/oc-docker-s2i/README.md

 ## Create a pod deployment using the Dockerfile from your GitHub repo
 - In the OpenShift web console, switch from the Administrator perspective to the Developer perspective and select to create an application 'From Dockerfile'.
 ![image](https://user-images.githubusercontent.com/36239840/117294441-b37a0800-ae83-11eb-8264-879e2939553f.png)
+- Copy the URL of your GitHub repo which should look like this ```https://github.com/<GITHUB-USERNAME>/oc-docker-s2i```, make sure it includes your GitHub username.
-- Add the URL of your forked repo in the 'Git Repo URL' field and context dir ```/ubunutu```where the Dockerfile is located.
+- Paste the URL of your GitHub repository in the 'Git Repo URL' text field.
+- Add to context dir field ```/ubunutu```which is where the Dockerfile is located.
 ![image](https://user-images.githubusercontent.com/36239840/117295616-1e780e80-ae85-11eb-852b-011e5be0dc13.png)
 - Scroll down to Resources section and select ```Deployment Config``` and keep the 'create a route to the application' checked then click 'Create'.
 ![image](https://user-images.githubusercontent.com/36239840/117295963-8cbcd100-ae85-11eb-80c7-5972beb45822.png)